 Electric leaf blowers are far less noisy than gas-powered machines, which is an important consideration, especially when living in a dense neighborhood.

-Another advantage of electric leaf blowers is that they are reasonably environment-friendly compared to gas-powered machines and are typically also lighter.
+Another advantage of electric leaf blowers is that they are reasonably environmentally friendly compared to gas-powered machines and are typically lighter.

 The biggest drawback with electric leaf blowers is that there are limitations in flexibility.
 With a corded machine, you can only go so far as the length of the cord (although they are pretty long), and with a battery-powered machine, you can only keep blowing until the battery runs out.